 What is a Root Canal?

-Some cases that may require a root canal are:
+At Sierra Dental, some cases that may require a root canal in our clinic are:

 - A large crack or cavity on your tooth

-- Presence of significant tooth decay that has reached the tooth pulp
+- Presence of significant decay that has reached the tooth pulp

 - Dental infection